 How To Get Help

-Visit, email, call or students can submit a web help desk ticket with their network logon.
+Visit the ITS Help Desk located in Roush Hall, room 05, email email@example.com, call 614-823-3100, or students can submit a web help desk ticket with their network logon.
 Use the contact us information on the right side of this page.
+All services are free!

-Click here to review the Orientation PowerPoint for new to Otterbein Parents.
+Click here to review the Orientation Prezi for new to Otterbein Parents.